btskinner/stata_unit_test/README.md

-In the course of putting together code for a large project, I wrote a number of project-specific functions to reduce the number of repeated blocks of code.
+In the course of putting together code for a large project, I wrote a number of project-specific commands to reduce the number of repeated blocks of code.
 I wanted to perform unit tests to confirm they worked as expected, but was unable to find an existing process for doing so.